-In a major study in 2004, almost 5,500 school-aged students in years K, 2, 4, 6, 8, 10 were surveyed as part of the NSW Schools Physical Activity and Nutrition Survey (SPANS).
-Similar to national survey findings, the results from SPANS showed that the number of NSW children who were overweight or obese had risen from around one in 10 in 1985 to one in four in 2004.
+In a major study in 2010,over 8,000 school-aged students in years K, 2, 4, 6, 8, 10 were surveyed as part of the NSW Schools Physical Activity and Nutrition Survey (SPANS).
+Similar to national survey findings, the results from SPANS showed that the number of NSW children who were overweight or obese had risen from around one in 10 in 1985 to almost one in four in 2004.

-The NSW Secondary Schools Health Behaviours (SSHB) Survey, involving over 7,000 students in Years 7-12 (SSHB), indicates some progress in dealing with the issue.
-The survey reports that there was no additional increase in the rates of childhood overweight and obesity in NSW among secondary school students between 2005 and 2008.
+The NSW Secondary Schools Health Behaviours (SSHB) Survey, involving almost 8,000 students in Years 7-12 (SSHB), indicates some progress in dealing with the issue.
+The survey reports that there was no additional increase in the rates of childhood overweight and obesity in NSW among secondary school students between 2008 and 2011.

 Tracking from childhood to adulthood

 It is very important to prevent and manage obesity in children as there is a high risk that the problem will persist into adulthood.
 Obese children have a 25-50% per cent chance of being obese adults, however, this possibility can be as high as 78% for older obese adolescents.